efeslab/siloz/README.md

 These instructions assume that Siloz is being built in Ubuntu 22.04 on the target server.
 See `README` (in contrast to this file) for the original Linux kernel README.
 Note that the build `.config` must include `CONFIG_EDAC_SKX=y` for built-in access to address translation drivers during early boot; the `.config` file provided in this repository is already configured accordingly.

-First, clone this repository using `git clone git@github.com:efeslab/siloz.git`. `cd` into the created `siloz` top-level directory; all paths herein are relative to the `siloz` top-level directory unless otherwise noted.
+First, clone this repository using `git clone git@github.com:efeslab/siloz.git` (or `git clone https://github.com/efeslab/siloz.git`). `cd` into the created `siloz` top-level directory; all paths herein are relative to the `siloz` top-level directory unless otherwise noted.

 To build Siloz (assuming dependencies are installed), run

 `make -j$(nproc)`

-Assuming the build environment described in these instructions, all build options should already be appropriately congigured; nonetheless, if you are prompted to configure additional options, the default selections should work, assuming you have not changed the provided `.config`.
+Assuming the build environment described in these instructions, all build options should already be appropriately configured; nonetheless, if you are prompted to configure additional options, the default selections should work, assuming you have not changed the provided `.config`.

 To then install Siloz's modules and kernel, run